maarkeez/aspectj-snipped/aspectj-logger/readme.md

 # Aspectj-Logger
-Example for log any kind of visibility method execution usin AspectJ
+Example for log any kind of visibility method execution using AspectJ